simonw/datasette/docs/writing_plugins.rst

 Where ``datasette_plugin_name`` is the name of the plugin package (note that it uses underscores, not hyphens) and ``static/plugin.js`` is the path within that package to the static file.

 `datasette-cluster-map <https://github.com/simonw/datasette-cluster-map>`__ is a useful example of a plugin that includes packaged static assets in this way.

+See :ref:`customization_css` for tips on writing CSS that is compatible with Datasette's default CSS, including details of the ``core`` class for applying Datasette's default form element styles.

 .. _writing_plugins_custom_templates: